DeployingPaperclip:AnAdvancedAIAgentTutorial

 Save and exit (Ctrl+X, Y, Enter for nano).

-What: Ensure the .env file is ignored by Git.
+What: Now, this is absolutely critical.
+Make sure .env is ignored by Git.

 How: Create or modify the .gitignore file in your ~/paperclip_app directory.